One of the most difficult tasks for a beginning artist is deciding how to sign your artwork. Signing your artwork can often lead to some anxiety.

 Where you sign your artwork is often a personal preference.
 Some artists sign on the front.

 Others prefer to sign on the back so as not to interfere with the aesthetic of the piece.
-Some artists don’t sign there work at all.
+Some artists don’t sign their work at all.

 Traditionally, the signature is placed in the lower left corner on the front of the work.
 This is where a collector or buyer will look first for the signature.